Navigation Drawer With Expandablelistview In Android Studio Example

 Let's look at the layout file activity_main.xml

-<?xml version="1.0" encoding="utf-8"?> <android.support.v4.widget.DrawerLayout xmlns:android="https://schemas.android.com/apk/res/android" xmlns:app="https://schemas.android.com/apk/res-auto" xmlns:tools="https://schemas.android.com/tools" android:id="@+id/drawer_layout" android:layout_width="match_parent" android:layout_height="match_parent" android:fitsSystemWindows="true" tools:openDrawer="start"> <include layout="@layout/app_bar_main" android:layout_width="match_parent" android:layout_height="match_parent" /> <android.support.design.widget.NavigationView android:id="@+id/nav_view" android:layout_width="wrap_content" android:layout_height="match_parent" android:layout_gravity="start" android:fitsSystemWindows="true" app:headerLayout="@layout/nav_header_main"> <ExpandableListView android:id="@+id/expandableListView" android:layout_width="match_parent" android:layout_height="wrap_content" android:layout_marginTop="@dimen/nav_header_height" android:background="@android:color/white" android:dividerHeight="0dp" android:groupIndicator="@null" /> </android.support.design.widget.NavigationView> </android.support.v4.widget.DrawerLayout>
+<?xml version="1.0" encoding="utf-8"?> <android.support.v4.widget.DrawerLayout xmlns:android="https://schemas.android.com/apk/res/android" xmlns:app="https://schemas.android.com/apk/res-auto" xmlns:tools="https://schemas.android.com/tools" android:id="@+id/drawer_layout" android:layout_width="match_parent" android:layout_height="match_parent" android:fitsSystemWindows="true" tools:openDrawer="start"> <include layout="@layout/app_bar_main" android:layout_width="match_parent" android:layout_height="match_parent" /> <android.support.design.widget.NavigationView android:id="@+id/nav_view" android:layout_width="wrap_content" android:layout_height="match_parent" android:layout_gravity="start" android:fitsSystemWindows="true" app:headerLayout="@layout/nav_header_main"> <ExpandableListView android:id="@+id/expandableListView" android:layout_width="match_parent" android:layout_height="wrap_content" android:layout_marginTop="@dimen/nav_header_height" android:background="@android:color/white" android:dividerHeight="0dp" android:groupIndicator="@null" /> </android.support.design.widget.NavigationView> </android.support.v4.widget.DrawerLayout> The code for the content_main.xml class is given below.

-<?xml version="1.0" encoding="utf-8"?> <android.support.constraint.ConstraintLayout xmlns:android="https://schemas.android.com/apk/res/android" xmlns:app="https://schemas.android.com/apk/res-auto" xmlns:tools="https://schemas.android.com/tools" android:layout_width="match_parent" android:layout_height="match_parent" app:layout_behavior="@string/appbar_scrolling_view_behavior" tools:context="com.journaldev.navigationviewexpandablelistview.MainActivity" tools:showIn="@layout/app_bar_main"> <WebView android:id="@+id/webView" android:layout_width="match_parent" android:layout_height="match_parent" app:layout_constraintBottom_toBottomOf="parent" app:layout_constraintLeft_toLeftOf="parent" app:layout_constraintRight_toRightOf="parent" app:layout_constraintTop_toTopOf="parent" /> </android.support.constraint.ConstraintLayout>
+<?xml version="1.0" encoding="utf-8"?> <android.support.constraint.ConstraintLayout xmlns:android="https://schemas.android.com/apk/res/android" xmlns:app="https://schemas.android.com/apk/res-auto" xmlns:tools="https://schemas.android.com/tools" android:layout_width="match_parent" android:layout_height="match_parent" app:layout_behavior="@string/appbar_scrolling_view_behavior" tools:context="com.journaldev.navigationviewexpandablelistview.MainActivity" tools:showIn="@layout/app_bar_main"> <WebView android:id="@+id/webView" android:layout_width="match_parent" android:layout_height="match_parent" app:layout_constraintBottom_toBottomOf="parent" app:layout_constraintLeft_toLeftOf="parent" app:layout_constraintRight_toRightOf="parent" app:layout_constraintTop_toTopOf="parent" /> </android.support.constraint.ConstraintLayout> The code for the layouts list_group_header.xml and list_group_child.xml which will be inflated in the Adapter class is given below.

 list_group_header.xml

-<?xml version="1.0" encoding="utf-8"?> <LinearLayout xmlns:android="https://schemas.android.com/apk/res/android" android:layout_width="match_parent" android:layout_height="wrap_content" android:orientation="vertical"> <TextView android:id="@+id/lblListHeader" android:layout_width="match_parent" android:layout_height="?attr/listPreferredItemHeightSmall" android:gravity="center_vertical" android:paddingLeft="?android:attr/expandableListPreferredItemPaddingLeft" android:paddingRight="?attr/listPreferredItemPaddingRight" android:textColor="#1f2124" android:textSize="16sp" /> </LinearLayout>
+<?xml version="1.0" encoding="utf-8"?> <LinearLayout xmlns:android="https://schemas.android.com/apk/res/android" android:layout_width="match_parent" android:layout_height="wrap_content" android:orientation="vertical"> <TextView android:id="@+id/lblListHeader" android:layout_width="match_parent" android:layout_height="?attr/listPreferredItemHeightSmall" android:gravity="center_vertical" android:paddingLeft="?android:attr/expandableListPreferredItemPaddingLeft" android:paddingRight="?attr/listPreferredItemPaddingRight" android:textColor="#1f2124" android:textSize="16sp" /> </LinearLayout> list_group_child.xml

-<?xml version="1.0" encoding="utf-8"?> <LinearLayout xmlns:android="https://schemas.android.com/apk/res/android" android:layout_width="match_parent" android:layout_height="wrap_content" android:orientation="vertical" android:padding="8dp"> <TextView android:id="@+id/lblListItem" android:layout_width="match_parent" android:layout_height="wrap_content" android:paddingLeft="?android:attr/expandableListPreferredChildPaddingLeft" /> </LinearLayout>
+<?xml version="1.0" encoding="utf-8"?> <LinearLayout xmlns:android="https://schemas.android.com/apk/res/android" android:layout_width="match_parent" android:layout_height="wrap_content" android:orientation="vertical" android:padding="8dp"> <TextView android:id="@+id/lblListItem" android:layout_width="match_parent" android:layout_height="wrap_content" android:paddingLeft="?android:attr/expandableListPreferredChildPaddingLeft" /> </LinearLayout> The code for the MenuModel.java is given below.

-package com.journaldev.navigationviewexpandablelistview; public class MenuModel { public String menuName, url; public boolean hasChildren, isGroup; public MenuModel(String menuName, boolean isGroup, boolean hasChildren, String url) { this.menuName = menuName; this.url = url; this.isGroup = isGroup; this.hasChildren = hasChildren; } }
+package com.journaldev.navigationviewexpandablelistview; public class MenuModel { public String menuName, url; public boolean hasChildren, isGroup; public MenuModel(String menuName, boolean isGroup, boolean hasChildren, String url) { this.menuName = menuName; this.url = url; this.isGroup = isGroup; this.hasChildren = hasChildren; } } The same class can be used for both the header and child rows of the ExpandableListView in this tutorial.

 The code for the MainActivity.java class is given below.